beast-dev/beast-mcmc/branches/1.5/release/common/README.txt

 Mac OS X will already have a suitable version of Java installed.

-Within the BEAST.v1.5.1 package will be the following directories:
+Within the BEAST.v1.5.3 package will be the following directories:
 Directory       Contents
-examples/       some example NEXUS and XML files lib/            Java & native libraries used by BEAST native/         some C code to compile into native libraries
+doc/            documentation of BEAST examples/       some example NEXUS and XML files lib/            Java & native libraries used by BEAST native/         some C code to compile into native libraries scritps/        Scripts of the corresponding OS

 ___________________________________________________________________________
 3) CONVERTING SEQUENCES